Thai Basil Pesto

 ingredients for thai basil pesto.

 • Pine Nuts: These add a rich, creamy texture to the pesto.
-If pine nuts are unavailable or not to your liking, you can substitute with cashews or walnuts for a different nutty flavor.
+If pine nuts are unavailable or not to your liking, you can substitute them with cashews or walnuts for a different nutty flavor.

 • Garlic: Fresh garlic adds a sharp, aromatic punch to the sauce.
 Adjust the amount based on your preference for garlic intensity.